La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 #### Task

+nelci
+: … likes … (something or someone)

+le badna
+: the banana

+le plise
+: the apples

+sutra
+: … is quick

+stati
+: … is smart, … has a talent

+za'u
+: more than …

+le prenu
+: the person

+casnu
+: … discusses …

+karce
+: x1 is a car …

+le gerku
+: the dog, the dogs

+citka
+: … eats … (something)

+le najnimre
+: the orange (fruit), the oranges

+le badna
+: the banana

+pendo
+: … is a friend of … (someone)

+nelci
+: … likes … (something or someone)

+carvi
+: … is rain, … is raining

+klama
+: … comes to … (some place or object)

+le zarci
+: the market

+catlu
+: to watch

+barda
+: … is big

+melbi
+: … is beautiful, nice

+verba
+: is a child, immature person

+pinxe
+: … drinks … (something)

+le ladru
+: the milk

+le jisra
+: juice

+cmalu
+: … is small

 Close the right part of the table.
 Translate from Lojban the sentences on the left.

 <table style="table-layout: fixed;">